NationalSecurityAgency/timely/source/includes/_developer.md

 ## Building Timely

 Timely requires a Java 8 and uses Maven for compiling source, running tests, and packaging distributions.
-Below is a set of useful Maven lifecyles that we use:
+To build the CollectD plugins, activate the `collectd` profile.
+Below are a set of useful Maven lifecyles that we use:

 Command | Description
 --------|------------